-When students begin their required work they must fill out a Christian Service Contract.
-The Contract is a form in triplicate that is available in Lower Arrupe Hall or in the school office during the summer.
-The contract must be signed by the student, a parent and the on-site adult supervisor at the placement.
-If you have questions, please call Andrea Casey at 503-291-5496 or email email@example.com.
+When students begin their required work, they must fill out a Christian Service Contract (available on Canvas).
+The contract must be signed by the student, a parent/guardian, and the on-site adult supervisor at the placement.

 Please review the Student Requirements and Responsibilities Summary.
 This is a basic overview of the school's expectations of students when they complete their Christian Service project.

 "How to Begin Your Junior/Senior Christian Service Project"

 When selecting an agency or program for your Christian Service project, first consider who will challenge you the most.
 Christian Service is a learning experience, and therefore a good time to work with people who make you uncomfortable, because you can grow tremendously by being uncomfortable.
 You should also consider your interests, talents and strengths, your schedule, and what transportation you will need to get to your placement.
 (Time in transit does not count toward your hours.
 You can count up to 16 hours of training towards your 65 hour commitment.)
 The list of approved service placements is located to the left of this page (be sure agencies are approved for the Junior/Senior Project).
 Most Jesuit students will choose from this list.
 If you wish to work at an agency not on this list, you must get approval from the Arrupe Center for Justice before starting any project (approval forms are available on Canvas).
 To be approved you must be able to build a relationship with people who are marginalized by society (direct, personal contact) and identify an on-site adult supervisor who will train, guide, and support you with your project, track hours, and communicate with the school.
 Call Ms. Andrea Casey, Director of Arrupe Center for Justice, with any questions: 503-291-5496 or email firstname.lastname@example.org.